bockmancheung/bockmancheung.github.io/_pages/about.md

 ------
 I'm interested in learning homotopy theory, higher algebra, algebraic geometry, and various cohomology theories (e.g. group cohomology, grid cohomology) throughout mathematics.
 In one year from now (i.e. by the end of sophmore year), I would like to see myself understanding the basics of those. <br>

-Great resources a first course in Modern Algebra <br>
+Great resources for a first course in Modern Algebra <br>
 * Algebra, Artin <br>
 * <a href="https://canvas.ust.hk/courses/50980"> HKUST Math 5111 Notes </a> <br>
 * Algebra, Lang <br>